COVID-19 supplier information

 If an employee becomes unwell at work

-If an employee becomes unwell at work with symptoms of COVID-19 they should be supported to go home and self-isolate and follow the advice outline in this briefing, ensuring they are safe to travel.
+If an employee becomes unwell at work with symptoms of COVID-19 they should be supported to go home, self-isolate for 10 days and refer themselves for a COVID-19 test and follow the advice outlined in this briefing, ensuring they are safe to travel.
 A face covering should be worn on public transport.
 Consideration should be given to providing transport home for employees who become unwell at work.
+The Facilities Manager (FM) and line manager should be informed, who will instigate any local measures needed.
+It is very unlikely that the office or site will need to close, but the FM, line manager and appropriate HSES lead will advise accordingly.

 999 should only be contacted in an emergency and if the employee has difficulty in breathing or you are concerned that the issue is life threatening.
 They should be advised not to touch surfaces and to sneeze or cough into a tissue or into the crook of their elbow.
 If you are concerned you can contact NHS111 for advice.